-You will only pay interest on the amount you take out, though those interest rates will fluctuate with the market.
+You will only pay interest on the amount you take out, though those interest rates fluctuate with the market.
 After the draw period ends, you’ll repay your balance.
 This repayment is split into a series of payments over a set term.

-Because HELOCs are secured, they’re easy to qualify for, and their interest rates are low.
+Because HELOCs are secured, they’re easier to qualify for than unsecured loans, and their interest rates are low.
 And HELOCs can help you to pay for ongoing repairs over a period of months or even years.
 Best of all, if you don’t draw money from the credit line, you won’t have to pay any interest on it.

 However, HELOCs are not for everyone.
 To qualify, you’ll need to own your own home and have enough equity in it.
 And if you fail to repay the credit line, you could lose your home.
 Don’t even consider this option unless you are confident you can make the payments.

-If you can’t qualify for a personal loan or a credit card, you don’t own your own home, and your auto shop won’t set up a payment plan, short-term loans, such as payday loans and cash advance loans, are a last resort some may be tempted to consider.
+If you can’t qualify for a personal loan or a credit card and your auto shop won’t set up a payment plan, short-term loans, such as payday loans and cash advance loans, are a last resort some may be tempted to consider.

 The advantage is they allow you to get money fast, and it’s easy to get approved even with no credit or bad credit.
 Instead of performing a credit check, lenders simply confirm that you have income and a bank account.

-It’s easy to get approved for payday loans, and you’ll get the money right away.
-But they come with brutally high interest rates and extremely short repayment periods.
+But they come with brutally high-interest rates and short repayment periods.
 If you don’t repay the balance quickly, it’s easy to get mired in ever-growing debt.

-If you need a functioning car in order to get to work and don’t have ANY other options, it may be worth taking out a payday loan.
+If you need a functioning car to get to work and don’t have ANY other options, it may be worth considering.
 But be cautious.
-Consider borrowing money from friends or family to pay it off promptly, lest you find yourself in an endless cycle of debt.
+Consider borrowing money from friends or family to pay it off promptly.
+Otherwise, you may find yourself in an endless cycle of debt.

 How should you finance your car repair?

 The right financing option for you depends on your specific circumstances.

 If you have a home with some equity, HELOCs are a low-cost option that gives you access to money when you need it.